By Holly Reisem Hanna

 From the moment I decided Pinterest was going to be my main social media focus — I started learning everything that I could about the platform.
 While you can get lots of free information online, I HIGHLY suggest these two e-books, as they have helped my own Pinterest strategy tenfold.

-But first, a word of caution … when creating a shared board or accepting an invite, I suggest keeping it small and restricted to individuals that you know fairly well.
+But first, a word of caution … When creating a shared board or accepting an invite, I suggest keeping it small and restricted to individuals that you know fairly well.
 You don't want questionable or spammy pins floating through your stream.
-Another tip is to make sure that the board is well defined, for instance, I have one for work at home bloggers – pretty straightforward what the appropriate topics (pins) are for this board.
+Another tip is to make sure that the board is well defined, for instance, I have one for work-at-home bloggers and another for making money with your blog – pretty straightforward what the appropriate topics (pins) are for this board.
 Some boards will even have predetermined rules in place at the top of the description.

 Now the good part.
 When you create a shared board, you’ll invite other Pinterest users to pin items to that board.
 Once you have your shared board, each time a member of that board pins an image, it goes out to all of the member’s followers.
-So if each member has 1,000 followers, and there are ten members in the group, your pin is now being seen by 10,000 individuals!
 And when someone new follows all of your boards, they also follow the group board which exponentially increases your reach.

-Are you using Pinterest for marketing your blog or business?
-What Pinterest tips do you have?
+Are you using Pinterest for marketing your blog?
+What other Pinterest tips do you have?

 This page includes affiliate links.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.